VonRosenchild/ubirimi/README.md

 What is Ubirimi?
 -----------------

-Ubirimi is productivity platform that offers open source tools.
+Ubirimi is a productivity platform that offers open source tools.
 It is written with speed and flexibility in mind.
+A commercial fork can be found at https://www.ubirimi.com All profit is donated to charity.

 Requirements
 ------------
+- Apache or nginx

-Ubirimi is only supported on PHP 5.5.0 and up.
+- Ubirimi is only supported on PHP 5.5.0 and up.

-Be warned that PHP versions before 5.3.8 are known to be buggy and might not work for you
+- Be warned that PHP versions before 5.3.8 are known to be buggy and might not work for you
+- MySQL 5.0 or above
+- if you go with Apache you must install mod_rewrite module

-Product available
+Products available
 ------------
 1. Yongo - Track and manage the issues, bugs, tasks, deadlines, code, hours.
 2. Agile - The power of Agile: planning, estimating and visualizing team activity.